ChrissieFrankie/ChrissieFrankie/README.md

 THE FOLLOWING WILL BE THE LAST NEW PROGRAMS ON THIS REPO

-- X LOYALTY PYTHON *basically done, just need to polish it*
+- X LOYALTY PYTHON *version alpha 0.1.0 done, just need to polish it more*
-- 3D PTSB *working on the one above is starting to bore me, will start messing around with this*
+- 3D PTSB *will start taking this one seriously*
 - SPODIFY
 - 3D DSA VISUALIZER
 - VIRTUAL WAREHOUSE